pBouillon/data_structures/README.md

 ## Contribution

 Any contribution is welcome as long as you provide a minimal (and valid) implementation of a data structure with its summary in a readme.
+See the `Contributing.md` file for more.

 You are free to chose your language and you can also rewrite one of the existing structure in another language of your choice.